 A parent suffering from certain mental health disorders may also make them ineligible for custody.
 Examples of mental health disorders that may render a parent unfit for custody include schizophrenia, bipolar disorder, and severe depression.

 To successfully prove that a parent is unfit for custody in California, you will need to provide clear and convincing evidence.
 This means that you must provide more than just speculation or hearsay evidence.
 You must prove that the other parent is indeed unfit for custody.

 Some examples of evidence you may use to prove that a parent is unfit for custody include:

 - Police reports

 It is important to note that simply because a parent suffers from mental health issues or has been convicted of a crime does not automatically mean they will be considered an unfit parent.
 The court will look at each child custody case individually when making its determination.

 Contact a San Diego Child Custody Attorney for Help Proving That Your Ex-Spouse Is an Unfit Parent

 Understanding your rights as an unmarried couple is crucial to protecting your parental rights.
 If you have any questions about child custody, speak with an experienced family law attorney in San Diego, CA.

-Contact our experienced San Diego child custody lawyers at Sachdev Legal Group, APC today for legal assistance.
+Contact our experienced San Diego child custody lawyers at San Diego Divorce Lawyers, APC today for legal assistance.
 Contact our San Diego office at (619) 866-3756 to schedule a free consultation today and discuss your options.

 2851 Camino del Rio S #430